Improve the ROI of your next offsite meeting by offering immersion classes for increased engagement and creativity.

 Hosting your offsite meeting at The Bowden is a great place to start.
-Our large facility can safely host more than 300 people while remaining socially distanced.
+Our large facility can safely host up to 550 people.
 With our advanced sanitation practices and our grand space, you can host your meeting in a location where everyone will feel comfortable while staying safe, yet exhilarated.

 RELATED: How To Host a Thriving Midweek Event

 Allowing employees a change of scenery can cause a real boost in their creativity.
 When you host a meeting in your usual conference room, people tend to fall into a rut, and with that rut come mental barriers that inhibit creativity.
 If you are looking for everyone to dig deep and help you strategize, make plans, or look for creative solutions to problems, we suggest you plan an offsite meeting.